nuodb/nuodb-helm-charts/stable/database/README.md

 The purpose of this section is to specify the NuoDB Admin parameters.

-The following tables list the configurable parameters for the `admin` option of the admin chart and their default values.
+The following tables list the configurable admin parameters for a database and their default values.

 | Parameter | Description | Default |
 | ----- | ----------- | ------ |